-Every business desires to grow, and data is a key component for business growth.
+Every business desires to grow, and data is a key component of business growth.
 Due to this, organizations are placing so much value on data.
 There are different sources of data, including data generated from the organizational departments as well as data obtained from external sources.
 In most cases, organizations end up gathering huge volumes of data, running up to petabytes in size.
 So, where do organizations store such data?
 They use Data Warehouses.
 A Data Warehouse can store huge volumes of structured and unstructured data from multiple data sources.

 Table of Contents